markusmoosbrugger/EE-Observer/README.md

    Please make sure that the path to your logger configurations/properties is set correctly.

 3. Click on Run.
-The function invocations should now be logged with your selected loggers.
+The function invocations should now be logged with the selected loggers.

 ## Contact